-Although Vianello explores historical themes, this book will be a fascinating resource for analytical psychologists, Jungian analysts and other professionals informed by Jung’s ideas.
-It will also appeal to academics and students of Jungian and post-Jungian studies, history, the history of ideas, the history of leadership, authoritarianism and dictatorships, the history of Catholicism, hermeneutics, cultural studies and other professionals interested in contemporary events.
+Although Vianello explores historical themes, this book will be a fascinating resource for analytical psychologists and other professionals informed by Jung’s ideas.
+It will also appeal to academics and students of the history of ideas, political theory, sociology, hermeneutics, cultural studies and other professionals interested in contemporary events.

-"Mino Vianello in his new book explains cultural and political differences among European countries.
-His basic assumption is that the differences are rooted in religion.
-But not like Weber in a case of birth of Protestantism in Western Europe, he considers that the sources of differences among European countries are in a deep past, in the fourth century.
-As he writes looking for roots of political systems in non-protestant parts of Europe: ‘Constantine promoted a theological-political conception imbued with neo-platonic concepts and Roman Law categories that led to the construction of a dogmatic, state-imposed doctrine totally alien to the Gospels and ignored in the Christian world up to the end of the second century, a doctrine that in the course of time shaped psychologically the peoples’ mind to submission and lack of responsibility.
+"Mino Vianello’s new book explains cultural and political differences among European countries, with a basic assumption that the differences are rooted in religion.
+Unlike Weber in the case of the birth of Protestantism in Western Europe, Vianello argues that the sources of differences among European countries are in a deep past, in the fourth century.
+As he writes on looking for roots of political systems in non-Protestant parts of Europe: ‘Constantine promoted a theological-political construction imbued with Neoplatonic concepts and Roman Law categories that led to a dogmatic, state-imposed doctrine totally alien to the Gospels and ignored in the Christian world up to the end of the second century, a doctrine that in the course of time shaped psychologically the peoples’ mind to submission and lack of responsibility.
 The heritage of the fourth century is the main hub of the Collective Unconscious that characterizes both the Catholic and the Orthodox worlds.’